-It is an unfortunate fact that boring meetings are all too common.
+It is an unfortunate fact that boring meetings are all too familiar.
 It does not have to be this way, however.
-If you want your meeting to be a time of productivity, consider the following to help liven it up.
+If you want your meeting to be a time of productivity, consider the following to help make it more engaging.

 More Input

 Many meeting attendees will zone out during an extended monologue.
 Sure, sometimes meetings need to be dominated by one individual who shares a lot of information, but group input is often valuable.
-If attendees don’t get any input, or don’t have the chance to share their thoughts or questions, they’ll likely lose focus.
+If attendees don’t get any input or don’t have the chance to share their thoughts or questions, they’ll likely lose focus.
 By asking questions and allowing for more dialogue, however, the speaker can combat this potential boredom.
-An interactive meeting is less likely to bore those present for it.
+An interactive meeting is less likely to bore those present.

 Change of Scenery

 Sometimes the location contributes to a meeting’s dullness.
 Meeting in the same stuffy room every time can take a toll.
 Maybe it’s too warm, or too cold, or not private enough—whatever it is, meeting in the same place over and over again can hinder your productivity.
 This makes off-site meetings a great opportunity.
 Escape the office!
-Why not visit a resort, or a city where you’ve opened a new office?
-Changing things up once in a while can liven things up and keep a meeting from growing stagnant.
+Why not visit a resort or a city where you’ve opened a new office?
+Changing things up occasionally can liven up a meeting and prevent it from growing stagnant.

 Food

 People like food.
 It’s a fact.
-There are very few occasions that cannot be improved by the addition of food.
+There are very few occasions when the addition of food cannot improve the situation.
 Meetings are prime examples: someone dreading the impending gathering may find a little extra incentive to be there if they know they’ll receive a meal.
-But how much more incentive if they know they’ll receive an excellent, high-quality meal?
-Even better, interesting local cuisine and heartier, healthier options combined with entertainment, a beautiful view or setting can truly enchant attendees.
-Giving meeting participants a true dining experience will certainly liven up your event.
+But how much more incentive is there if they know they’ll receive an excellent, high-quality meal?
+Even better, interesting local cuisine and heartier, healthier options, combined with entertainment, a beautiful view, or a setting, can truly enchant attendees.
+Providing meeting participants with a genuine dining experience will undoubtedly enhance your event.

 Communication Styles

-While most meetings focus on visual and auditory experiences few focus on the other styles in which many attendees may use to learn or communicate.
-Some participants may be tactile learners where they need to hold something in their hand, feel it and touch it to embrace the experience.
-Other attendees may find it helpful to tug at their emotions so a compelling story or video may provide a lasting memory.
-Whatever your meeting is about, be sure to include various styles of communication so that your message speaks to everyone in the room.
+While most meetings focus on visual and auditory experiences, few focus on the other styles in which many attendees may use to learn or communicate.
+Some participants may be tactile learners, who need to hold something in their hands, feel it, and touch it to engage with the experience fully.
+Other attendees may find it helpful to tug at their emotions, so a compelling story or video may provide a lasting memory.
+Whatever your meeting is about, be sure to incorporate various communication styles so that your message resonates with everyone in the room.

 Visual Aids

-Sometimes a visual aid or two (or three or four) can help break up a meeting’s monotony.
-PowerPoint presentations sometimes get a bad rap, but if they’re done well they can help keep people engaged.
-Or, consider other visual mediums: a brief video, hands-on experiences, or brief break-out sessions can be highly effective.
+Sometimes, a visual aid or two (or three or four) can help break up the monotony of a meeting.
+PowerPoint presentations sometimes get a bad rap, but if they’re done well, they can help keep people engaged.
+Alternatively, consider other visual mediums: a brief video, hands-on experiences, or breakout sessions can be highly effective.

 Break It Up